DiscordGuide/discordguide.github.io/content/desktop.md

 #### _Games_ #

 The magical Games area.
-This allows you to view games you've played or that are on your computer and even rename some.
+This allows you to view games you've played or that are on your computer and even _rename some._

 Something a lot of people like to do is rename their games to something funny or something that has a meaning for them.
 (I do this to explain what I'm doing or working on usually)

+Just click the game name, or add one then click the name and type into the blank it gives you if you can.

 ![](http://i.imgur.com/sCvpJha.png)

 #### _Overlay_ #

 The overlay is what happens when you play a game, do you want discord to be able to show during the game?
 How do you want it to show?
 What notifications? and size.

 Useful for gamers who still like to chat and check their servers.
+You can do it! **:D**

 ![](http://i.imgur.com/9RN2j2l.png)

 #### _Locale_ #

-Locale is a big area for lagging and voice chat settings.
-Your locale tells what language you are in and area, your location here will respond better with similar/same locations.
+Your locale tells what language you are... who doesn't enjoy accidently clicking the wrong language and getting lost in your own client.

-In server this is huge, based on where the server is located will change your connection to the server.
-Most international servers do US-EAST as the main Location because it makes the server closer to more people.

 ![](http://i.imgur.com/B6fxHNd.png)